cycfi/elements/docs/layout.md

-The flow element, is a composite that lays out its children much like the way text is laid out: lay out each element from left to right, fitting as much elements as possible following each child's *maximum horizontal limits*.
+The flow element, is a composite that lays out its children much like the way text is laid out: lay out each element from left to right, fitting as much elements as possible following each child's *maximum horizontal limit*.
 Once a row is full, move to the next row and do the same until the end of the row is filled.
 Repeat the procedure until all the elements are laid out.
-The height of each row is determined by the *maximum vertical limits* of all the elements to be laid out in that row.
+The height of each row is determined by the *maximum vertical limit* of all the elements to be laid out in that row.
 The following graphic depicts a simplified layout scenario for child elements `a` to `r`.